mulesoft-assets/template-sfdc2db-user-broadcast/README.md

 As implemented, this Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided in Input, Process and On Complete stages.
 The integration is triggered by a poll defined in the flow that is going to trigger the application, querying newest SalesForce updates/creations matching a filter criteria and executing the batch job.
-During the Process stage, each SFDC User will be filtered depending on, if it has an existing matching user in the SFDC Org B.
-The last step of the Process stage will group the users and create/update them in SFDC Org B.
+During the Process stage, each SFDC User will be filtered depending on, if it has an existing matching user in the database The last step of the Process stage will group the users and insert/update them in database.
 Finally during the On Complete stage the Template will logoutput statistics data into the console.

 # Run it!

-Simple steps to get SFDC to Databasa User Broadcast running.
+Simple steps to get SFDC to Database User Broadcast running.

 ## A few Considerations <a name="afewconsiderations" />